Dedicated Service for bereaved and survivors

 - support from partners including education, housing and health

-- an education specialist to help children and young people get the support they need and to help them achieve their potential
+- a specialist education team to help children and young people get the support they need and to help them achieve their potential

 - access to a range of additional activities and support services, designed with bereaved and survivors